-More than one year ago and thanks in no small part to the statement above, I concluded that Jim Cramer was a menace.
+Nearly one and a half years ago, and thanks in no small part to the statement above, I concluded that Jim Cramer was a menace.

 It only took a few months for the rest of the nation to catch on.
 Jon Stewart finally jumped on the bandwagon last March, exposing the man for what I think he really is: an entertaining (if not irritating) media personality, but certainly not the champion of the individual shareholder that he often claims to be.

 In fact, I consider him to be the closest thing to a walking, talking hazard for the individual investor there is.
 Now Jon Stewart may have the jokes, but I have the real reasons Cramer is precisely that and why you should take a pass on any investment advice he tries to give you.

 I do applaud Cramer's principal goal -- to help people make money by investing in the stock market.
 But Cramer's outburst last year was a mistake -- plain and simple.
 And, as Mr. Stewart so kindly illustrated, it wasn't his first time.